 - Complementary therapies such as reiki, acupuncture and massage that can help relieve withdrawal symptoms.

 - Help with housing or training and employment needs.

-When you meet with a member of the Renaissance Team, they will assess your needs and put you in touch with the service that's best for you.
+When you meet with a member of the Turning Point team, they will assess your needs and put you in touch with the service that's best for you.

 Drug and alcohol treatment services directory (1.9MB pdf)

 The Chief Medical Officers’ guideline for men and women is:

 - To keep health risks from alcohol to a low level it's safest not to drink more than 14 units a week on a regular basis.

 - If you regularly drink as much as 14 units per week, it's best to spread your drinking evenly over 3 or more days.
 If you have 1 or 2 heavy drinking episodes a week, you increase your risks of death from long term illness and from accidents and injuries.

 - The risk of developing a range of health problems, including cancers of the mouth, throat and breast, increases the more you drink on a regular basis.

 - If you wish to cut down the amount you drink, a good way to help achieve this is to have several drink-free days each week.